FlaxEngine/FlaxDocs/manual/contributing/index.md

 ## Open Source Editor and API

 The main open-source repository [FlaxAPI](https://github.com/FlaxEngine/FlaxAPI) contains full source code of the Flax Editor and C# scripting API.
 You can fork it and edit whatever you need.
-Modified API and Editor can be used in Flax games production so it can be very handy to have mor control over the engine.
-Also any pull requests are welcome.
+Modified API and Editor can be used in Flax games production so it can be very handy to have more control over the engine.
+Also, any pull requests are welcome.

 If you want to open the FlaxAPI in Visual Studio you need to install [Flax Engine Tools for Visual Studio](https://marketplace.visualstudio.com/items?itemName=Flax.FlaxVS) extension.